Rekkonnect/csharplang/README.md

 | Using nested types inside primary ctor | [#6286](https://github.com/dotnet/csharplang/discussions/6286) | None | None | 0.60 | 1.32 | 0.88 |

 ### Metrics Legend
 All metric values are based on an exponential (base 1.5) score, and are uncapped.
-Bases are estimated considering existing language features, normalized such that the average metric value is 6.40 for existing language features.
+Scores are estimated considering existing language features, normalized such that the median metric value is 6.40 for existing major language features (records, `init`, etc.).

 - ***Importance*** refers to how impactful and desired a feature's implementation is, to its intended target users
 - ***Relevance*** refers to the size of the target user group, including ones that will use it due to its availability